rust-embedded/discovery/src/05-led-roulette/build-it.md

     Finished dev [unoptimized + debuginfo] target(s) in 17.91s
 ```

 > **NOTE** Be sure to compile this crate *without* optimizations.
 The provided Cargo.toml file and build command above will ensure optimizations are off.

 OK, now we have produced an executable.
-This executable won't blink any leds, it's just a simplified version that we will build upon later in the chapter.
+This executable won't blink any LEDs, it's just a simplified version that we will build upon later in the chapter.
 As a sanity check, let's verify that the produced executable is actually an ARM binary:

 ``` console
 cargo readobj --target thumbv7em-none-eabihf --bin led-roulette -- --file-header